-The Department of Health and Human Services recently published the 2nd edition of The Physical Activity Guidelines for Americans.
+The Department of Health and Human Services recently published the 2nd edition of the Physical Activity Guidelines for Americans.
 What’s recommended for adults?
-At least 150 minutes of moderate-intensity aerobic physical activity and 2 days per week of muscle-strengthening activity.
-Your exercise should emphasize strength, flexibility, conditioning and stress management, not just weight loss.
+At least 150 minutes of moderate-intensity aerobic physical activity and two days per week of muscle-strengthening activity.
+Your exercise should emphasize strength, flexibility, conditioning, and stress management, not just weight loss.

 Moreover, a key finding in the study was that regular physical activity over months and years can produce long-term health benefits.

 As you incorporate exercise into your healthy habits, be sure to consider a variety of activities.

 The most important thing to consider—every little bit counts.
 If you have 10 minutes free, go for a walk.
 If you have the choice, take the stairs.
 In fact, it doesn’t matter if your active minutes are broken up in 10- or 15-minute increments, it just matters that you get your active minutes each week.

 Your future health depends on the healthy decisions you make today.
 Here are our top health tips for women to help you get on track for a healthy future.

 Don’t Let Your Limitations Stop You